-Hike to Tray Mountain from Unicoi Gap on the Appalachian Trail, climbing to summit views at Rocky Mountain dipping and through a lush forest filled with wildflowers and mountain laurel.
+Hike to Tray Mountain from Unicoi Gap on the Appalachian Trail, climbing to summit views at Rocky Mountain, and exploring a lush North Georgia forest filled with wildflowers and mountain laurel.

 As part of its northbound, 2000+ mile hike from Springer Mountain to Maine, the Appalachian Trail treks some of North Georgia’s most beautiful terrain.
 This ten-mile round trip on the AT scales to some stunning views from two mountain summits, Rocky Mountain and Tray Mountain.
 It crosses trickling creeks, climbs through a mossy, boulder-filled forest and tunnels through gnarled, low-canopy forests filled with mountain laurel and wildflowers.
 And along the way, the hike crosses through some abundantly beautiful, lush Georgia forest.

 The route departs from Unicoi Gap, one of a few paved trailheads on Georgia’s 75 mile stretch of the Appalachian Trail.
-It’s a great workout, climbing and descending a combined 6600 feet over its ten-mile journey to Rocky Mountain, Indian Grave Gap, Tray Mountain and back.
-It’s by far one of our favorite stretches of the Appalachian Trail in Georgia, and it’s an equally great, challenging day hike as it is a quick overnight backpacking trip.
+It’s a great workout, climbing and falling a combined 6600 feet over its ten-mile journey to Rocky Mountain, Indian Grave Gap, Tray Mountain and back.
+It’s by far one of our favorite stretches of the Appalachian Trail in Georgia, and it’s an equally great, challenging day hike or a quick overnight backpacking trip.

-Appalachian Trail Unicoi Gap to Tray Mountain: the hike
+Appalachian Trail Tray Mountain from Unicoi Gap: the hike

 The hike departs from the Unicoi Gap parking area on GA 75 (view maps and driving directions), trailing eastbound and ascending rustic wooden log stairs.
-Following the iconic, rectangular white blazes of the Appalachian Trail, the hike begins a steady climb to the Rocky Mountain summit, crossing several trickling springs and climbing through a rocky, boulder-filled terrain.
+Following the iconic, rectangular white blazes of the Appalachian Trail, the hike begins a steady ascent, crossing several trickling springs and climbing through a rocky, boulder-filled terrain.

 The hike crosses a small creek, trailing through a grove of rhododendron and passing a campsite at .6 miles.
-The Appalachian Trail passes the blue-blazed Rocky Mountain Trail at .85 miles, arcing sharply southbound and making a final climb to the Rocky Mountain summit.
+The Appalachian Trail passes the blue-blazed Rocky Mountain Trail at .85 miles, arcing sharply southbound and making a final climb to the summit of Rocky Mountain.

 The hike crests Rocky Mountain at 1.3 miles, catching views of Yonah Mountain and the rolling landscape of the southern Appalachian Mountains.
-Several off-trail campsites (located on a blue-blazed side trail) offer excellent camping at the Rocky Mountain summit.
+Several off-trail campsites (located on a blue-blazed side trail) offer excellent near-summit camping.